 Peter Darg at the Israel / Lebanon border in 1979

-Jerusalem Channel Co-founders Peter and Christine Darg first visited Israel in 1975.
-The nation was still recovering from the 1973 Yom Kippur War and was a very different atmosphere from the vibrant and dynamic country of today.
+Jerusalem Channel Co-founders Peter and Christine Darg first visited Israel in 1975 when the nation was still recovering from the 1973 Yom Kippur War.

 The following year, 1976, brought Israel to the world’s attention with the hijacking of a flight from Tel Aviv to Paris that ended up in Entebbe, Uganda.
 Israeli commandos, led by the brother of Prime Minister Benjamin Netanyahu, made a dramatic rescue of the passengers on July 4th, the 200th anniversary of US independence.
 Christine, an award-winning newspaper journalist, was in Tel Aviv to interview some of the freed Israeli hostages.

-Additionally, the Lord of the Harvest has given Christine a burden for the entire region according to the prophecy of Isaiah 19: 25, “Egypt My People-Assyria the Work of My Hands-Israel My Inheritance.”
-For three decades she has been busy preparing the Lord’s Highway in prayer meetings for the soon-coming day when Jerusalem will be not only the capital of the Jewish state but the worship capital of the region and the world!
+Additionally, the Lord of the Harvest gave Christine a burden for the entire region according to the prophecy of Isaiah 19: 25, “Egypt My People, Assyria the Work of My Hands, and Israel My Inheritance.”
+For three decades she has been preparing the Lord’s Highway in prayer convocations for the soon-coming day when Jerusalem will become the worship capital of the world!
 The Jerusalem Channel is bringing the Light of the Lord to the nations beginning from Jerusalem, according to the Great Commission.

-The Dargs’ call to Israel was confirmed in 1978 when they were selected by the Christian Broadcasting Network (CBN) to open a news bureau for the TV ministry in Jerusalem.
+Trained also as broadcast journalists, the Dargs’ call to Israel was confirmed in 1978 when they were selected by the Christian Broadcasting Network (CBN) to open a news bureau in Jerusalem.

 A few of Christine Darg’s favourite quotes: